The Bankrate promise

-What happens if you don’t use the full amount in the payout
+What happens if you don’t use the full homeowners settlement check?

 If you have a mortgage on your home, your claims checks may be payable to both you and your mortgage lender.
 This can make excess funds a little trickier to handle, as you’ll need your mortgage lender’s permission to cash the check and send back any overage.
 If your claim payouts are paid by direct deposits, you may be able to write a check to your insurance company or wire excess payments back directly.
 Still, you should talk to your insurance company about excess funds to understand the correct course of action.